 The operation is not prescribed unless absolutely necessary.

-Therefore, if surgical intervention is necessary, then you should not postpone it in order to avoid irreversible consequences for the child's health.
+Therefore, if surgical intervention is necessary, you should not postpone it in order to avoid irreversible consequences for the child’s health.

-Is the removal painful?
-What pain reliever is used?
+Is removal painful?
+What painkiller is used?

 Expert opinion